-We are thankful to the London Borough of Enfield for supporting our work.
+We are thankful to the London Borough of Enfield, Community Foundation, MOPAC & ROSA Women to Women Fund for supporting our work.
 We continue to be part of the fundraising consortiums to attract further funding for Saheli.

 Promotion of Services

 Our services are advertised through information disseminated in advance, by newsletter and leaflets and ethnic media.
 In addition to updating our Facebook page.
 These include updates on what is happening at Saheli.